 Meanwhile, the Backpages operation was making millions by the boatload.

-The guy who took over Miami New Times was aware of all lawsuits against the company as they rolled in, and with his help the paper insulated itself from corporate associations while continually going after stories that mirrored its own former parent organization's allegedly abetted activities.
+Charles Strouse took over Miami New Times and was aware of all the legal drama against the company as the problems rolled in, and with his help the paper insulated itself from corporate associations while continually going after stories that mirrored its own former parent organization's allegedly abetted activities.
 Typical Miami craziness.

 The reason I mention it is because I'm an independent author and I was there to see a lot of these events or their outcomes first hand and maybe I've got some more interesting stories to tell